RedFT/HexyExamples/README.md

 # Hexy Example

-This repo contains an graphical example of how someone might use [`hexy`](https://github.com/redft/hexy).
+This repo contains a graphical example of how someone might use [`hexy`](https://github.com/redft/hexy).

 #### Running the example